 TRANSPOSE(array) - transforms a horizontal range of cells into a vertical range and vice versa, i.e. converts rows to columns and columns to rows.

-The following tutorial provides formula examples and explains the strong and weak points of the TRANSPOSE function: How to transpose in Excel - convert row to column and vice versa.
+The following tutorial provides formula examples and explains the strong and weak points of the function: Excel TRANSPOSE function to convert row to column.

 HYPERLINK(link_location, [friendly_name]) - Creates a hyperlink to a document stored on a local network or the Internet.